2Rentals in New Zealand

 How to join a flatshare

 Moving into a shared apartment is often a little less formal than renting a place on your own.
 You won’t necessarily have to fill out and sign all the documents mentioned above.
-Nevertheless, to avoid any surprises, be sure to discuss the terms of the shared tenancy with the other tenants and/or the landlord—payment of rent and housekeeping (cleaning, etc.).
+Nevertheless, to avoid any surprises, be sure to discuss the terms of the shared tenancy with the other tenants and/or the landlord—payment of rent, expectations for housekeeping, etc.

 Ads generally show a price for one person in a room.
 If you’re a couple or sharing the room with a friend, the rent may be a little higher than for a single person, mainly because of the second person’s use of utilities.
 However, under no circumstances should the rent be doubled.

-Many ads stipulate whether the owner accepts smokers or not (“no smoking,” “no smoking even outside”).
-You can always ask if smoking is allowed outside the house (in the backyard, for example).
+Many ads stipulate whether the owner accepts smokers or not.
 New Zealand is strongly against tobacco use and many landlords don’t accept tenants who smoke.

 In a shared flat, it’s common for housemates to ask for a commitment of several months to avoid repeating the new housemate search too often.
-For example, you may be asked to stay for at least three, four or six months.
-Don’t hesitate to make this clear from the outset.
+Make sure the expectations are clear from the outset.

 How to pay the rent